 Statistics tell only part of the story, of course.
-Pathogens—such as Listeria and Salmonella, and allergens, such as peanuts—can get into food during production, processing, distribution or preparation.
+Cross contamination examples include pathogens—such as Listeria and Salmonella, and allergens, such as peanuts—getting into food during production, processing, distribution or preparation.

-But processing seems to take the brunt of the blame.
-Food processors must be especially concerned with preventing cross-contamination—the passing of pathogens or allergens from contaminated to uncontaminated food.
-Safety is critical, not only to health but also to processors’ bottom line.
+But food processing floors seems to take the brunt of the blame.
+Food handlers and processors must be especially concerned with preventing cross-contamination—the passing of pathogens or allergens from contaminated to uncontaminated food.
+Safety is critical, not only for health but also for processors’ bottom line.

 Here are the major steps in creating a preventive “equation”: